-UPDATE: Michael Cohen was officially sentenced to three years in federal prison on Dec.
-12, 2018.
-He pleaded guilty to tax evasion and lying to Congress about paying “hush money” to silence Stormy Daniels and Karen McDougal about claims they had affairs with Donald Trump.
+1. Michael Cohen was sentenced to three years in federal prison on December 12, 2018.
+He pleaded guilty to tax evasion and lying to Congress about paying “hush money” to silence Stormy Daniels and Playboy playmate Karen McDougal about claims they had affairs with Donald Trump.
 “Each of these crimes is a serious offense against the United States,” the judge told him.
 “Mr. Cohen pled guilty to a veritable smorgasbord of fraudulent conduct.”

 In a February 13 statement, Cohen said that, despite the payoff, he doesn’t actually think Daniels and Trump had an affair.
 “Just because something isn’t true doesn’t mean that it can’t cause you harm or damage,” he said.“I will always protect Mr. Trump.”
 The payoff could be a possible violation of federal campaign law.

 Cohen’s personal lawyer, David Schwartz, maintained his innocence to CBS News.”Mr. Cohen paid the $130,000 but the reason is to protect business, protect reputation, and to protect family,” Schwartz said.
 Former former federal prosecutor Kim Wehle told the outlet, though, that “Mr. Cohen is getting himself into deeper legal problems that could make him more vulnerable in the Mueller investigation.
 I don’t think that necessarily benefits others that are potentially the topic of that investigation including the president of the United States himself.”